 "Landlords look at credit history to gauge your ability to pay your bills on time," Black explained.
 "Credit scores are also used to determine how much of a deposit you need to pay for things like cell phone plans and utilities.
 The higher the score, the lower the deposit amount."

-Credit scores also play an integral part in the course of your future financial health.
-The bottom line: The lower your credit score, the more money you may end up paying.
+Credit scores also play an integral part in your future financial health.
+The bottom line: The higher your credit score, the less money you may end up paying.